cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 * Readability values range from 0 to 1.
 The closer it gets to 1, the more readable the code is.

 * Analyzes the readability of the currently opened class methods with a maximum of 11 lines of code.

+*For additional help, questions or suggestions, feel free to contact <1120301@isep.ipp.pt>.*